wso2/docs-choreo-dev/en/docs/tutorials/create-rest-api-component.md

 ### Design the REST API

-When you add a REST API component, the API design is by default that of the sample Hello World application.
-To create your REST API, let's update it as follows:
+Let's design the REST API as follows:

 1. To open the REST API component in the Web Editor, click **Edit with VSCode Online**.